Skip to main content

 Growth Hormone Peptide Therapy

-As we age, the production of human (HGH) by the pituitary gland declines significantly.
+As we age, the production of human growth hormone (HGH) by the pituitary gland declines significantly.
 This decline is associated with increased body fat, decreased muscle mass, poorer sleep quality, and slower recovery from injury.
 Direct injection of HGH can be effective but also carries risks and can shut down the body’s natural production.
 Growth hormone-releasing peptides offer a safer, more physiologic alternative by stimulating the pituitary to release its own HGH in a natural, pulsatile manner.

 The table below compares two of the most effective and commonly used growth hormone peptides.